samuelLegus/ComplexGameSystems/README.md

   - A helper class for easily drawing debug 3D "widgets" will be provided so that basic math ideas can be demonstrated, along with A.I. entities and physics, without the need to load a model.

+Dependencies:

+  This project depends on the following 3rd-party libraries:

+  - GLEW
+  - GLFW
+  - GLM
+  - SOIL